near/nearcore/tools/database/README.md

  - `--home`: The path to the RocksDB directory.
  - `--column`: The specific column to inspect.
- - `--limit`: The maximum number of counts to display.
+ - `--limit`: The maximum number of counts to display (default is 100).

 The resulting output will show the following: